 Slip and fall accidents are the most common cause of foot and ankle injuries in workplaces.
 While any worker can suffer a work-related foot or ankle injury, some workers are more likely to suffer these injuries than others:

 - Workers in manufacturing industries including laborers, roofers, carpenters, masons

 - Workers in the retail industry like waiters, cashiers, retail clerks, cooks

-Common Work Related Foot and Ankle Injuries
+Common Work-Related Foot and Ankle Injuries

-There are wide variety of workplace foot and ankle injuries that a person can suffer.
+There are a wide variety of workplace foot and ankle injuries that a person can suffer.
 Some commonly reported injuries are:

 - Puncture wounds: A puncture wound from stepping on a sharp object or from a power tool can limit the worker’s ability to walk and stand.